octocrock/CSE_OctoPeople/Customer-Success-Engineering/L2-Senior-Solutions-Engineer.md

 <details>
 <summary>Examples</summary>

-- I had requests from two customer success managers to assist a customer and worked with them to find the best way to prioritise the work.
+- I gave feedback to a colleague which led to a good result with a customer.
-- I saw a section in the documentation could be improved as well as be re-used in another area to make it more discoverable for customers, so I made the change and raised a PR.
+- I saw a section in the documentation could be improved and be re-used in another area to make it more discoverable for customers, so I made the change and raised a PR.

 </details>